List of DC Comics characters: L: Francine Langstrom

-Francine Langstrom was the fiancée of scientist Kirk Langstrom, also known as the Man-Bat.
-She has also occasionally transformed into a bat hybrid as well, known as the She-Bat.
-The Langstroms had two children, Rebecca and Aaron, the latter being a mutant bat-creature due to his parents' mutant physiology.
+Francine Langstrom (née March) was the fiancée of scientist Kirk Langstrom at the time that she first encountered Batman.
+It was Batman who first revealed to Francine that Kirk had mutated himself into the feral Man-Bat.
+At one point, Batman had captured the Man-Bat and tried to give him an antidote to his condition, but the Man-Bat fought him at every turn.
+He even tried bringing Francine to the Batcave in the hopes that she could convince Langstrom to take the antidote willingly.

+Kirk escaped, however, and when he next reunited with Francine, forced her to take the same bat gland extract that he had taken as proof of her love and devotion to him.
+Like Kirk, Francine mutated into a bat-like creature.
+The two "Man-Bats" decided to marry one another.
+At their wedding, they donned latex masks to disguise their features, but Batman interrupted the ceremony and exposed them in front of all their guests.
+Batman fought against Francine and Kirk and was finally able to defeat them by using the cathedral's bells to incapacitate them.
+Upon doing so, Batman administered his cure to both of them, turning them back to normal.

 In 2011, "The New 52" rebooted the DC universe.
-Francine Langstrom is reimagined as a more villainous character who only married Kirk to ensure the company that he would complete the serum and then have him killed so she could inherit a large sum of money.
+Francine Langstrom was reimagined as a more villainous character who only married Kirk to ensure that he would complete the Man-Bat serum, planning to have him killed afterwards so she could inherit a large sum of money.

 In the 2021 Man-Bat miniseries, Francine appears to no longer be a villain and has gotten back together with Kirk.
 However, she leaves him once again when she discovers he is still attempting to perfect the Man-Bat formula to cure his sister's deafness.
 Kirk ultimately accepts he and Francine cannot be happy together and promises not to interfere in her life as he willingly gives himself up to the police, eventually joining Wonder Woman's Justice League Dark.